hero

 Our guide has been authored by qualified veterinarians, but should not be taken as substitute for medical advice or professional veterinary consultation.
 If your pet displays any unusual symptoms, we strongly advise seeking guidance from a veterinarian

-Understanding Brachycephalic Obstructive Airway Syndrome (BOAS) in Dogs
+Understanding Brachycephalic Obstructive Airway Syndrome (BOAS) in dogs

 Brachycephalic Obstructive Airway Syndrome (BOAS), is a medical condition that affects certain dog breeds with brachycephalic (short-nosed) facial structures.
 It is characterized by a combination of anatomical abnormalities in the upper respiratory tract, which can cause breathing difficulties and respiratory distress.